panzerdp/dmitripavlutin.com/content/posts/076-javascript-scope/index.md

 As seen in the previous section, the code block creates a scope for variables declared using `const` and `let`.
 However, that's not the case of variables declared using `var`.

-Let's see an example.
 The snippet below declares a variable `count` using a `var` statement:

 ```javascript
 if (true) {